aws/aws-cli/awscli/examples/ssm/remove-tags-from-resource.rst

 **To remove a tag from a patch baseline**

-This example removes the tags from patch baseline ``pb-0869b5cf84fa07081``.
+This example removes the tags from a patch baseline.
 There is no output if the command succeeds.

 Command::